Nagendra1997/mesibo-documentation/index.md

 sudo make
 ```

-On successful build of your module, verify that the target path should contain your shared library `/usr/lib64/mesibo/mesibo_mod_chatbot.so`
+On successful build of your module, verify that the target path contains the shared library `/usr/lib64/mesibo/mesibo_mod_chatbot.so`

 ### 7. Load the chatbot module
 To load your chatbot module provide the configuration in `/etc/mesibo/mesibo.conf`.
 You can copy the configuration from `sample.conf` into `/etc/mesibo/mesibo.conf`and modify values accordingly.
 Change the value of `project` to match the Google Project you are using.
 Change the value of [`access_token`](#getting-access-token) to your `SERVICE_ACCOUNT_KEY`.